 While it requires more work to install, tubular weather stripping can last about five years.
 This type is useful for areas that require more closure as the tubes of rubber or vinyl create a tight seal when a door or window is pressed against them.

-If a draft is entering from the bottom of your door, a door sweep can help keep the cool air out.
-Door sweeps can be made of a variety of materials from plastic, vinyl to a felt brush.
+If a warm or cool air is entering from the bottom of your door, a door sweep can help keep drafts out.
+Door sweeps can be made of a variety of materials – from plastic, vinyl to a felt brush.
 They are installed along the bottom of a door and are relatively affordable and easy to install.

 With so much variety, it may be difficult to decide which material is right for your needs.
 Keep these tips in mind when purchasing: